 Circuit training, like that at Curves gym, can help you lose weight and build muscle, but that’s only part of the equation.
 Since it’s hard to tell what kind of money you’ll be paying to get these workouts, as fees vary based on franchise location, we cannot say whether it’s worth it or not.

 At DietSpotlight, we want to see science before we can recommend any service or gym membership.

 The Bottom Line – Does Curves Work?

 Should you rush right out and join your local Curves gym?
-The workout will get you results, if you are willing to follow a balanced diet.
-But, we are concerned because several members in different locations have reported issues with customer service, such as rude employees and multiple billing errors.
-If you choose to join, you may want to pay close attention to the contract, and ask for a tour first.
+The workout will get you results if you are willing to follow a balanced diet.
+But, we are concerned because several members in different locations have reported issues with customer services, such as rude employees and multiple billing errors.
+If you choose to join, you may want to pay close attention to the contract and ask for a tour first.

 If you’re ready to lose weight, we suggest using a supplement with clinically tested safe and effective ingredients known to support weight-loss.

-Among the best products we’ve seen this year is Leptigen.
+Among the best products we’ve seen this year is Dietspotlight Burn.
 It is a proprietary blend of four key ingredients, all shown in clinical studies to help support your weight-loss by boosting metabolism so you lose more compared to diet and exercise alone.
 Plus, user reports talk of amazing results.

 And right now, you can get a Special Trial Offer directly from the manufacturer.
 This kind of thing shows great confidence in their product.